 (NEW) Here's a quirk about my production style you should know about.
 If you want to make a LOUD ROCK record with me and have your drummer play everything to a click track all the way through every song, please reconsider.
 Your record is already f*cked before it even exists, and I will work on it under protest.
 I am 100 per cent, deadly serious about this, though sometimes I feel like the last sighted person in the kingdom of the blind, because you are THROWING SOME MAGIC AWAY.
 Your drummer should BE the click track.
 If the drummer's good enough to play to a click track and not suck, he will play even better without it, 99% of the time.
 (True on 98% of my production discography, BTW, yet everyone still asks me "How do you capture such a magical 'live feeling' in the studio?"
 Here is the answer.)
 Partial use of a click or a metronome (a brief speed reference just for the starting count-off of a song, for instance, or in sections with no drums) is fine though; it's how it's used that matters.
 Maybe just a song or two, OK, fine.
 I'll bite my tongue and deal.
 If, for some reason, you are recording the drums LAST, you will definitely need a click.
 But why not take off the training wheels and allow yourself to play some real music in real time?
 It's not that scary.
 Get rid of the safety net.
 More, MUCH more, on this in a future rant.
 The short version: click tracks were introduced during the late-70s disco era only for the TECHNICAL CONVENIENCE FOR A CERTAIN KIND OF STUDIO PRODUCTION METHODOLOGY and have NOTHING TO DO WITH MUSIC.
 Modern hard-disk recording/editing methods have made that production methodology (i.e. forcing human players onto a rigid time grid) vastly easier, yet at the same time, completely unnecessary, but it persists.
 That production methodology is appropriate for some genres of music (EDM, Hip Hop, slick pop) more than others.
 If you are a live rock band with a human drummer, think carefully and clearly about what you are doing.
 Why do you like having a drummer in the first place?
 Do you use a click track onstage?
 No?
 Then why drink this Kool-Aid in the studio?
 Yes, I know, there's no rules, you can do what you want... but THINK before you throw away some of the potential magic that only happens with a real-time human performance.
 (Unless you just cannot perform in real time... and you know it.)

 My fee?
-Depends.
+I'm not as expensive as you probably think.
+It depends.
 How many songs?
 How much time do you want to spend in the studio?
 What's the level of intensity of the work I am expected to do?
 Do I have to get on a plane?
 Most important, what's your total recording budget?
 As these things vary, the size of a producer's fee should vary proportionally.
 (Remember: if a producer takes too high a percentage of the recording budget as a fee, there will not be enough studio time and it will suck.
 If he takes too little, it will be hard for him to give a shit, and it will suck.)
 Remember that anything is negotiable.
 Assuming I like the music, I'm open to projects with almost any sized budget; in fact, at this late date I view smaller budgets as sort of a pleasingly perverse challenge, as long as I have time open between the bigger jobs.
 They keep me on my toes.
-(And I'm still a workaholic.)
+(And I'm still a workaholic!)
 Note, however, that my days of doing whole albums in 3 days are behind me...I think.
 Maybe.

 I don't do any work "on spec" so don't ask.
 It's a 99 percent sure way to not ever get paid.
 I can't believe anyone still does this, but I guess people have to learn the hard way.
 (Working "on spec" means taking no payment up front, in exchange for a share of the profits down the road.
 Surprise... there usually are no profits!)